ceciliechrstnsn/projects-2021-luna-hjerteknuser/README.md

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
 Besides this, we import the following packages within the [inauguralproject.ipynb](inauguralproject.ipynb); numpy, scipy, matplotlib.pyplot, random, time, seaborn and our [inauguralproject.py](inauguralproject.py) as pyfile.

 # Data project
-The data project shows how different sectors are affected, and how age, gender and sector employed vary in unemployment and employment.
-In this project we use data from Statistics Denmark.
-We collect data by using their API, where we have extracted data on the gross unemployment and the employment since 2008, by the tables: AUS07, AUP02, LBESK01.
-Furthermore, we have collected data regarding job vacancies from the table LSK01.
+The data project investigates how the Danish labour market have been affected by the COVID-19.
+The project shows how different industries are affected, and how age, gender and sector employed vary in unemployment and employment.
+We use data from Statistics Denmark, collected by their API.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the DST packages with the following code: "pip install git+https://github.com/elben10/pydst".
 Besides this, no further packages needs installation.
 We import the following packages numpy, scipy, matplotlib.pyplot, random, time, seaborn and ipywidgets.